CategoricalData/hydra/README.md

 ### Transformations

-Transformations in Hydra take the form of simple functions or, more commonly, expressions involving the `Flow` monad (a close relative of the better-known [State](https://wiki.haskell.org/State_Monad) monad which has been implemented in many programming languages) and the special case of a bidirectional flow, called `Coder`.
+Transformations in Hydra take the form of simple functions or, more commonly, expressions involving the `Flow` monad (a close relative of the [State](https://wiki.haskell.org/State_Monad) monad, which has been implemented in many programming languages) and the special case of a bidirectional flow, called `Coder`.
 Both are provided in the generated [Hydra.Evaluation](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/gen-main/haskell/Hydra/Evaluation.hs) module in Haskell, along with the `Context` type which you will see almost everywhere in Hydra; a `Context` provides a set of graphs and their elements, a set of primitive functions, an evaluation strategy, and other constructs which are needed for computation in Hydra.
 A context is part of the state which flows through a graph transformation as it is being applied.

 In Haskell, you will most often see `Flow` and `Context` combined as the `GraphFlow` alias: